odpi/data-governance/docs/common-data-definitions/README.md

 ----
-License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Copyright Contributors to the ODPi Data Governance project.
+License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Copyright Contributors to the ODPi Egeria project.